Final Judgment, Order, and Decree

 If you have questions regarding the Drakes Bay Oyster Company Special Use Permit Environmental Impact Statement, please call Outreach Coordinator Melanie Gunn at (415) 464-5162.

 The Citizen's Guide to the National Environmental Policy Act (NEPA) is a useful resource for those that are not familiar with NEPA or Council on Environmental Quality Regulations.
-This 45-page guide, published in December, 2007, describes the NEPA process and provides information on how citizens can get involved.
+This 37-page guide, published in December 2007 and revised in January 2021, describes the NEPA process and provides information on how citizens can get involved.